What is Dexedrine?

 - Death of muscle fibers

-- Fast breathing pattern
+- Fast breathing pattern or trouble breathing

 - Increased aggressiveness